MacNeill Secondary School

 A. R. MacNeill Secondary School is a secondary school in Richmond, British Columbia, Canada.
-As of January 2023, there are approximately 790 students attending the school.
+As of September 2025, there are approximately 1134 students attending the school.
 It is in School District 38 Richmond.
 The school was built at a cost of over CAD 25 million.
 The feeder elementary schools are Anderson, Cook, Talmey and Tomsett.

-The school is named after Allan Roy MacNeill.
+The school is named after Allan Roy MacNeill, a lifelong educator who became the principal of Richmond High School in 1928, a role he would hold for 31 years.

 In addition to being one of the youngest schools in the district, it is also known to pilot and test any new ideas before they are applied to the rest of the schools in Richmond.
 Due to this specialized program, Macneill has been ranked as one of the most efficient schools in all of Greater Vancouver.

 History

 A.R MacNeill opened on September 2, 2003.
 In its first year, it was home to about 200 students and staff.
 The school also began with only two grade levels, 7 and 8, and as each year passed it added another grade.
 The first senior class graduated in 2008.